Reverse Dieting Explained: Does It Really Boost Metabolism?

 How to Implement Reverse Dieting Correctly

-If you choose to use it:
+If you choose to use reverse dieting, use it with structure:

-1. Increase calories 50–100 kcal per week.
+1. Increase calories by about 50 to 100 kcal per week.

-2. Keep protein stable.
+2. Keep protein intake stable.

 3. Maintain resistance training.

-5. Stop increasing when maintenance is reached.
+5. Stop increasing once estimated maintenance is reached.

 Do not:

-• Use it as an excuse to overeat.
+• treat it as permission to overeat

-• Expect metabolism to skyrocket.
+• expect your metabolism to skyrocket

 Does reverse dieting permanently increase metabolism?